mabuelgh/intersight-ai-bridge/README.md

 ```bash
 ./scenario3.sh
 ```
+**Note**: This project comes with sample files about fictives company descriptions.

-#### 📖 Example Questions to ask based on the RAG files in the project
+#### 📖 Sample of questions to ask based on the RAG files in the project
 Once running, you can ask questions such as:
 - *"When was Chronos Innovations created?"*
 - *"What's the business of Nimbus Orchard?"*
 - *"What is LuminaTech Solutions?"*

 ## Notes
-- Monitor GPUs with commands: "nvidia-smi" & "nvtop"
+- Monitor GPUs with commands: "**nvidia-smi**" & "**nvtop**"
-- Steps 1 and 2 are optional if you’re not using Cisco Intersight.
+- Steps 1 and 2 are optional if you’re not using Cisco Intersight
-- Scripts are modular—feel free to adapt them for your environment.
+- Scripts are modular, feel free to adapt them for your environment
+- Tested with ubuntu-22.04.2-live-server on Cisco UCSX-210C-M7 with NVIDIA L40S GPU

 ## Features and improvements to come
 - Complete Step 1 Instructions